microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 Multi-root workspaces have been available as a preview on Insiders build since the June 2017 [1.14 release](/updates/v1_14.md#preview-multi-root-workspaces) and we've been working with extension authors to help them get ready for the release to Stable.
 If you are an extension author, you can review our [Adopting Multi Root Workspace APIs](https://github.com/microsoft/vscode/wiki/Adopting-Multi-Root-Workspace-APIs) guide to learn about VS Code API changes and how to make your extension work well across multiple folders.

-Below are some of the popular extensions which have already adopted the multi-root workspace APIs.
+Below are some of the popular extensions that have already adopted the multi-root workspace APIs.

 <div class="marketplace-extensions-multi-root-ready"></div>